(A) Purpose

 professional reviews.

 (b) Research support.
-This includes financial support
+This includes financial support generated

 (c) Scholarly presentations.
-These include, but are not
+These include, but are not limited

-professional meetings, colloquia, workshops, seminars and conference
+meetings, colloquia, workshops, seminars and conference

 presentations.

 (d) Research collaborations.
-These include, but are not
+These include, but are not limited

-regionally, nationally or internationally.
+nationally or internationally.

 (e) Research consultations.
-These include, but are not
+These include, but are not limited

-(f) Intellectual property development and activities in
+(f) Intellectual property development and activities in support

-trials, and commercialization of university intellectual property provide
+commercialization of university intellectual property provide additional

-(g) Documentation of innovative clinical activities
+(g) Documentation of innovative clinical activities supported by

-clinical acumen, leadership in quality improvement efforts on a large scale and
+acumen, leadership in quality improvement efforts on a large scale and

 regional, national and international reputation are also important elements for